-• Undergraduate students with a 3.50/4.0 grade point average (GPA) and/or in the top 15% of their graduating class may be considered for direct admission into our Ph.D. program.

-• GRE format: Verbal = 150, Quantitative = 166, Analytical Writing = 3.5

-Note: GRE scores must have been taken within the last 5 years to be accepted.
-Degree Requirements

-• Minimum of 30 credit hours of graded coursework (including 12 credits of 7000-level courses), 14 credit hours of dissertation, and a minimum of 15 credits taken with CVEEN.

-• M.S. degree granted after completion of at least 24 hours of coursework, 6 hours of research credit, and submission of one peer-reviewed first-author paper from journal approved by committee.

-• A minimum of 2 peer-reviewed papers submitted prior to scheduling your Ph.D. defense.

-• Review after 1st year for continuation on Direct Admit track.
+- Undergraduate students with a 3.50/4.0 grade point average (GPA) and/or in the top 15% of their graduating class may be considered for direct admission into our Ph.D. program. - GRE format: Verbal = 150, Quantitative = 166, Analytical Writing = 3.5 Note: GRE scores must have been taken within the last 5 years to be accepted.
+Degree Requirements - Minimum of 30 credit hours of graded coursework (including 12 credits of 7000-level courses), 14 credit hours of dissertation, and a minimum of 15 credits taken with CVEEN. - M.S. degree granted after completion of at least 30 hours of coursework, successful completion of the qualifying exam, and submission of one peer-reviewed first-author paper from a journal approved by the committee. - A minimum of 2 peer-reviewed papers submitted prior to scheduling your Ph.D. defense. - Review after 1st year for continuation on Direct Admit track.